How to Apply

 Applicants who have been offered admission to the School of Graduate and Postdoctoral Studies can accept or decline their offers of admissions online through the Western Student Center.

-The final deadline for Canadian students and Permanent Residents for receipt of all application materials (completed application plus references) is two weeks prior to the start date of the term you wish to enroll (e.g., for a Sept.
-1 start, the deadline would be August 15).
-The deadline for international students is two months prior to the start of a term (e.g., for a Sept.
+The absolute final deadline for Canadian students and Permanent Residents for receipt of all application materials (completed application plus references) is two weeks prior to the start date of the term you wish to enroll (e.g., for a Sept.
+1 start, the final deadline would be August 15).
+The final deadline for international students is two months prior to the start of a term (e.g., for a Sept.
 1 start, the deadline would be July 1), as international students often have to wait 6-8 weeks for a student visa.
 Any application that is incomplete as of the deadline will be closed as unsuccessful.
 We offer admission on September 1, January 1 and May 1 of each year.
 September start dates are usually preferable.

 All offers of admission for international students will be issued no later than two months prior to the intended start of program.